How to Prepare Your Year 6 Pupils for SATs

 - How did we compare to the national average?

-From the answers you gain, you’ll see your strengths but more importantly your weaknesses, which will tell you whether you need to completely overhaul last year’s plan or just tweak it.
+From the answers you gain, you’ll see your strengths but more importantly your challenges, which will tell you whether you need to completely overhaul last year’s plan or just tweak it.

 So, how did SATs go last year?

-Last year, the SATs results showed similar attainment in all areas compared to 2022, despite a reading paper that many thought was very challenging.
+Last year, SATs results nationally showed similar attainment in all areas compared to 2023.

-- 59% of pupils reached the expected standard in all of reading, writing and maths, unchanged from 2022
+- 61% of pupils reached the expected standard in all of reading, writing and maths, up 1% from 2023

 2. Mix it up